clue/reactphp-docker/README.md

 The TTY mode should be set depending on whether your command needs a TTY or not.
-Note that toggling the TTY mode affects how/whether you can access the STDERR stream and also has a significant impact on performance for larger streams (relevant for 100 MiB and above).
+Note that toggling the TTY mode affects how/whether you can access the STDERR stream and also has a significant impact on performance for larger streams (relevant for hundreds of megabytes and more).
 See also the TTY mode on the `execStart*()` call.

-Running this benchmark on my personal (rather mediocre) VM setup reveals that the benchmark achieves a throughput of ~300 MiB/s while the (totally unfair) comparison script using the plain Docker client only yields ~100 MiB/s.
+Running the provided benchmark example on a range of systems, it suggests that this library can process several gigabytes per second and may in fact outperform the Docker client and seems to be limited only by the Docker Engine implementation.
-Instead of me posting more details here, I encourage you to re-run the benchmark yourself and adjust it to better suite your problem domain.
+Instead of posting more details here, you're encouraged to re-run the benchmarks yourself and see for yourself.
 The key takeway here is: *PHP is faster than you probably thought*.

 #### TAR streaming